ward-framework/ward/README.md

 ```
 Then make the "public/index.html" file the root of your website.

-Now go to the "/" route you must see the Ward welcome page.
+Now go to the "/" route in your browser, you must see the Ward welcome page.